biol-4800/reproducibleResearch/syllabus.md

 **Final exam**:

-The final exam will go over high-level concepts learned in the class, and be worth 50 points.
+The final exam will be worth 50 points, consisting of a mixture of coding and high-level conceptual questions.